akash10295/Design-of-two-stage-fully-compensated-OPAMP/README.md

 </p>
 ---

-Once this this done, I made the corresponding changes in the previous circuit in cadence and simulated it.
+Once this is done, I made the corresponding changes in the previous circuit in cadence and simulated it.
 <p align="center">
 <img src = "https://github.com/akash10295/Design-of-two-stage-fully-compensated-OPAMP/blob/master/Screenshots/Schematic%20After%20inserting%20Nulling%20resistor.jpg" />
 </p>